MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

      - **Functional Abstraction** : `Abstract Class and Interface` are primarily tools for achieving functional abstraction by allowing you to `define methods without implementations` (in the case of `abstract methods`) or providing contracts (in the case of interfaces).

-  2. **`Encapsulation`** is the practice of binding the features (variables) and behaviors (methods) of a class into a single entity.
+  2. **`Encapsulation`** is the practice of binding the data (variables) and behaviors (methods) of a class into a single entity.
 It ensures that data and methods are packaged together in a class, protecting data from unauthorized access.
 Encapsulation ensures that the internal data and operations of a class are not directly exposed, providing security, flexibility, and maintainability.

   3. **`Polymorphism`** means having many forms.
 In programming, it refers to the `ability of methods to behave differently based on different inputs`.
 There are two types: